 - 1. The following adopted budgets shall contain an operating contingency: general, highway user revenue (HURF), alarm, fire/EMS, and wastewater operating funds.
 It shall be an amount of no less than 1% of the adopted budget total, but no more than 3% of the adopted budget total.
 The operating contingency account shall be funded from current revenues, just as any other planned operating expenses.
 Contingency appropriations supported by current revenues which are less than \$25,000 do not require Town Council approval.
-All uses of contingency appropriations not supported by current revenues must be approved by the Town Council. - 2.
-Because the Town does not have the regular and predictable revenue that is occasioned by a local property tax and its sources of revenue are subject to significant fluctuation or removal, including from macroeconomic events and state and/or federal actions that could significantly disrupt Town revenue, maintaining an adequate cash reserve is critical to the stability of the Town's financial health.
-The Town will maintain a reserve of no less than 90% of the total annual operating budget.
-The minimum reserve amount will be calculated using the projected budget for the following year.
-The reserve is to be used for unforeseen emergencies, such as a significant loss of revenue or catastrophic impacts on the Town.
-Should the Town Council approve the use of the reserve below 90%, it will also identify the time period over which the reserve will be replenished.
+All uses of contingency appropriations not supported by current revenues must be approved by the Town Council. - 2.A reserve no less than 90% of the annual operating budget (general and HURF funds) operating expenditures will be maintained.
+The amount will be calculated using the budgeted expenses for the following year.
+The reserve is to be used for unforeseen emergencies, such as a significant loss of revenue or catastrophic impacts on the town.
+At the time the Town Council approves the use of the reserve below 90%, it will also identify the time period over which the reserve will be replenished. - 3.
+The town desires to develop new reserve policies for major liabilities such as employee healthcare and risk management. - 4.
+The town assigns funds for the replacement of major town assets such as streets, facilities, vehicles, major equipment and technology through its longterm financial plan(s) and appropriates the expenditures to respective department budgets. - 5.
+Reserves equal to a minimum of 90 days of operating expenses will be maintained for the following funds: alarm, fire/EMS, and wastewater operations.
+The amount will be calculated using the budgeted operating expenses for the following-new fiscal year and will be used for revenue stabilization and major repairs.
+Funds that do not have adequate reserves shall receive a loan transfer from general fund with Town Council review and approval.

-- 3. The Town will maintain a reserve, for the payment of the Public Safety Pension Retirement System unfunded actuarial liability, in an amount equal to the difference of the current actuarial funded status and 110% of the Accrued Actuarial Liabilities for Tiers 1 and 2. - 4.
-The Town assigns funds for the replacement of major Town assets such as streets, facilities, vehicles, major equipment, and technology through its long-term financial plan(s) and appropriates the expenditures to respective department budgets. - 5.
-The Town will maintain reserves equal to a minimum of 90 days of operating expenses for the following funds: alarm, fire/EMS, and wastewater operations.
-The amount will be calculated using the budgeted operating expenses for the new fiscal year and will be used for revenue stabilization and major repairs.
-Funds that do not have adequate reserves shall receive a loan transfer from the general fund with Town Council review and approval. - 6.
-The contingency fund is intended to create budget authority for the town's remaining spending authority under the state of Arizona's annual expenditure limit.
-The use of this authority requires approval of the Town Council. - 7.
-All fund reserves will be evaluated annually for long-term adequacy and use requirements in conjunction with development of the town's five-year financial plan.
+- 6. The contingency fund is intended to create budget authority for the town's remaining spending authority under the state of Arizona's annual expenditure limit.
+Use of this authority requires approval of the Town Council. - 7.All fund reserves will be evaluated annually for long-term adequacy and use requirements in conjunction with development of the town's five-year financial plan.